nodejs/node/doc/api/webstreams.md

 or {DataView} is passed in to `readableStreamBYOBReader.read()`, the view's underlying `ArrayBuffer` is *detached*, invalidating all existing views that may exist on that `ArrayBuffer`.
-This can have disasterous consequences for your application.
+This can have disastrous consequences for your application.

 #### `readableStreamBYOBReader.releaseLock()`
 <!-- YAML